Summer Scholars Program

 - You have not received any Summer Scholars Support in the past;

-- You will be a continuing high school student in Fall 2017 (seniors graduating in 2017 are not eligible); and
+- You will be a continuing high school student in Fall 2018 (seniors graduating in 2018 are not eligible); and

 If you do not meet all of the criteria listed above, please do not proceed with the application.

-Applying for Summer Scholars Support does not constitute an enrollment in 2017 UCLA Summer Sessions.
+Applying for Summer Scholars Support does not constitute an enrollment in 2018 UCLA Summer Sessions.
 For information on how to enroll, select either academic courses or the Precollege Summer Institute that you are interested in.
-If your Summer Institute program requires instructor consent for admission (Acting and Performance, Advanced Theater, Applications of Nanoscience, Art, Dance/Performing Arts, Digital Filmmaking, Nanoscale Microscopy Lab, Nanoscience Lab, Sci|Art NanoLab, and Teen ArchStudio), you must be approved first to enroll in the program.
-You will be notified via email of your admission status.
-Once approved, you can enroll in the program by paying the required deposit.
+If your Summer Institute program requires instructor consent for admission, you must be approved first to enroll in the program.

 HOW TO APPLY FOR SCHOLAR SUPPORT

-- An official copy of your most recent High School Transcript;
+- An OFFICIAL copy of your most recent High School Transcript;

-- April 21: Award announcements are emailed.
+- April 20: Award announcements are sent via email to students.